The ULTIMATE guide to Hoi An tailors (with prices)

 This is a bit of an ethical grey area, but patterns of clothes (as in the template to put the garment together, not the artistic pattern) cannot be copyrighted, so taking in an item and asking a tailor to make a copy is totally legal.

-I personally don’t like the idea of doing this for an item that was from an independent designer or a small, ethical brand, but I have no qualms about taking a Zara jacket or a pair of shorts from H&M to be replicated because all those brands are known for ripping off small designers anyway 🤷🏼♀️
+I personally don’t like the idea of doing this for an item that was from an independent designer or a small, sustainable brand, but I have no qualms about taking a Zara jacket or a pair of shorts from H&M to be replicated because all those brands are known for ripping off small designers anyway 🤷🏼♀️

 Is it ethical to get clothes tailored in Vietnam?